Find a Law Firm

 Find an Approved Solicitor on the The Royal Bank of Scotland plc First Active Conveyancing Panel

-It has come to my attention via my financial adviser that my lawyer is not on the RBS- First Active Solicitor panel.
-How can I check?
+Much to my surprise I have been told by my IFA that my lawyer is not on the RBS- First Active Conveyancing panel.
+What can I do to check?

-The first thing you need to do is to contact your conveyancer.
+The first thing you need to do is to contact your lawyer directly.
 It is reasonable to expect your lawyer to advise you what has happened.
-If they are not on the panel they could put your in touch with solicitors on the the approved RBS- First Active solicitor panel.
+If they are not on the panel they may recommend you to a firm that is on the the approved RBS- First Active solicitor panel.

 RBS- First Active will need an independent valuation of the property.
 Your lawyer will not arrange this.
 Usually RBS- First Active will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.
 You may wish to consider appointing your own surveyor to carry out a survey or prepare a home buyers report on the property.
 It is up to you to satisfy yourself that the property is structurally sound before you buy it.
 If the survey or report reveals that building work is needed, you should tell your solicitor.
 You may wish to renegotiate with the seller. or Your lawyer will not organise the survey but they may be able to put you in touch with a local one that they recommend.
 RICS offers a find a surveyor service (just google it) where you can search for a qualified surveyor by postcode.
 As you are getting a mortgage with RBS- First Active you could contact your them to see if they have a list of approved surveyors.